 Access to your information, correction, portability and deletion

-This is your right to request a copy of the information that we hold about you.
-If you would like a copy of some or all your personal information, please write to the us at the following address: The Senior Partner, George Hay Partnership LLP, Brigham House, High Street, Biggleswade Bedfordshire SG18 0LD or email us at firstname.lastname@example.org.
+Subject access request – This is your right to request a copy of the information that we hold about you.
+If you would like a copy of some or all your personal information, please write to us at the following address: The Partner responsible for GDPR, George Hay Partnership LLP, Brigham House, High Street, Biggleswade Bedfordshire SG18 0LD or email us at firstname.lastname@example.org.
 We will respond to your request within one month of receipt and may ask you to provide proof of identity before information is released.

 Your right to be forgotten – You can request erasure of your data where we have no good reason to continue to process it.
-Should you wish for us to completely delete all information that we hold about you your request should be made in writing to: The Senior Partner, George Hay Partnership LLP, Brigham House, High Street, Biggleswade Bedfordshire SG18 0LD or via email to email@example.com We will consider your request within one month.
+Should you wish for us to completely delete all information that we hold about you, your request should be made in writing to: The Partner responsible for GDPR, George Hay Partnership LLP, Brigham House, High Street, Biggleswade Bedfordshire SG18 0LD or via email to firstname.lastname@example.org.
+We will consider and respond to your request within one month.
 If we receive multiple requests from the same individual or a request is particularly complex, under GDPR legislation we can extend the response time by a further two months.

-- By post: The Senior Partner, George Hay Partnership LLP, Brigham House, High Street, Biggleswade Bedfordshire SG18 0LD.
+- by post: The Partner responsible for GDPR, George Hay Partnership LLP, Brigham House, High Street, Biggleswade Bedfordshire SG18 0LD.